Can My Parents Take Out a Loan For My House Deposit?

 If your parents gift you the deposit (or part of it), or even if they hand you the money beforehand, the banks and other mortgage providers will want to know where the money came from.

-You will have to explain where it came from, and most mortgage providers are notoriously reluctant to accept deposit money that has been borrowed.
 This is not to say there aren’t some lenders who will consider a cash contribution from your parents, even if it is from a personal loan, but there may not be many.

-Other options are available.
+Other options are available

 If your parents own their home, then they could use equity release to help you with your deposit.
 This is a much more acceptable way in the eyes of lenders.